Dan Radlauer: TV and film scoring

 By 2001 Radlauer started to be contracted much more for music scoring in the television and film industry doing feature length work.
 He has composed music for numerous reality TV, drama, and sitcom shows to include For the Love of Ray J, Ruby, Flavor of Love, and The Surreal Life.
 He was a contributing writer working with Randy Edelman on the 2008 action adventure film The Mummy: Tomb of the Dragon Emperor.
 Other titles he has also scored as independent, feature-length movies, and documentaries include The Reflecting Pool (2008), Bad Guys, Salvation (2007), Pip and Zastro (2006), She Wolves of the Wasteland (1987), Phoenix the Warrior (1988), and Thunder Geniuses.

 Music education, teaching

 As an educator, Radlauer worked at the Idyllwild Arts Academy and at the PS#1 Elementary School in Santa Monica as well as creating music ensembles at New West Middle School in Los Angeles and Pali High School.
 He has been adjudicating jazz festivals for over 20 years, as well as providing instruction for music educators in Southern California.
+He has also mentored young musicians and composers, including his son Ruben of Model/Actriz.